 Each of my mysteries contains a little humor, a little romance and A Little Murder!
 The Sandi Webster Mysteries and The Bogey Man Mysteries concentrate on the characters and solving the crimes rather than the crime itself, although there is a little drama.

 I enjoy thinking up quirky characters and once in a while I find someone who touches my heart or my funny bone.
-Sandi has a very menopausal mother, Chris has a rather eccentric mother, and I can relate to both of them in one way or another.
+Sandi has a very menopausal mother and a cantankerous aunt, Chris has a rather eccentric mother, and I can relate to all of them in one way or another.
 In They Call Me Ace you'll read about a set of older twins who thrive on driving each other nuts.
-I had a great time writing about a "lawsuit queen" in one of the books.
-Choosing One Moment highlights an elderly, pipe-smoking woman named Mother Possum (named after an older woman from long ago).
+I had a great time writing about a "lawsuit queen" in The Bogey Man.
+Choosing One Moment highlights an elderly, pipe-smoking woman named Mother Possum (named after an older woman in my life from long ago).
 I've added a few memorable dogs to liven things up even more.

-I live in a small community in Washington, where I enjoy both rain and sunshine, and I alternate between laughter and frustration over my two yellow Labrador retrievers and my daughter’s Chiweenie.
+I live in in Washington, where I enjoy both rain and sunshine, and I alternate between laughter and frustration over my two yellow Labrador retrievers and my daughter’s Chiweenie.
 If you've read Marley & Me by John Grogan, believe me, it's all true.